nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 <div> Note: The implementation for `inc` and `dec` are the same, except the variable names and logic used to calculate
 new quantity (Addition/Subtraction) The described implementation is for the `inc` command. </div>

+The following sequence diagram demonstrates the process when `inc 1 q/10` is executed.
 ![IncreaseQuantitySequenceDiagram](images/IncreaseQuantitySequenceDiagram.png)

 The first stage of the implementation is parsing the user input to `IncreaseCommand`. `IncreaseCommandParser` is used